ansys/ansys-tools-visualization-interface/doc/source/user_guide/index.rst

 User guide
 ==========

-This section explains key concepts for implementing PyAnsys Visualizer in your workflow.
+This section explains key concepts for implementing Visualization Interface tool in your workflow.
-You can use PyAnsys Visualizer in your examples as well as integrate this library into your own code.
+You can use Visualization Interface tool in your examples as well as integrate this library into your own code.

 Default plotter usage
 =====================

-PyAnsys Visualizer provides a default plotter that can be used out of the box, using the PyVista backend.
+Visualization Interface tool provides a default plotter that can be used out of the box, using the PyVista backend.
 This default plotter provides common functionalities so that you do not need to create a custom plotter.

 Use with PyVista meshes